Study-Buddy-G2S6/Study-Buddy-G2S6.github.io/index.md

 ## Community Feedback

 We gathered feedback from 5 ICS students who tested the deployed application.
-Replace the placeholder below with your actual summary once collected.

-*(Placeholder - update with real feedback):*
+*(Placeholder - update with feedback):*
-"Five fellow ICS students tried Study Buddy.
-They found signing in and setting up a profile straightforward and quick.
-Creating and browsing study sessions was intuitive, though two users suggested clearer labels for session types (planned vs. immediate).
-The calendar view was praised for helping visualize availability.
-Minor suggestions included better mobile responsiveness and notifications for new sessions.
-Overall, 4 out of 5 said they would use the app regularly for group study once more courses and users are added."

 ---